BPI-SINOVOIP/BPI-WiringPi/README.md

 ## Examples

-You can go to folder "test" or "m2_test" to test sample codes.
+You can go to folder "test folder" to test sample codes.

 You can also use the examples and instructions provided by http://wiringpi.com/